 Repeat rows 1-8 to form your pattern, until it is long enough.(approximate 20-22 repeats).

-Cast off and finish as per instruction below.
+Cast off and finish as per the instructions below.

 how to finish your knitted coat hangers